-Wedding party photos are usually kept pretty simple and natural- I take a few shots of each side of the wedding party, then entire wedding party together.
+For the wedding party, I take a few portraits of each side of the wedding party, then entire wedding party together.
 Very easy, no stress, no being made to pose in front of a camera for long periods of time while you’re missing the celebration.

 TIMING: If you decide to do group portraits after your ceremony, don’t forget to account for the time it takes to sign your marriage license, and get hugs from your wedding party and close family members, and the time it takes to get everyone to the portrait spot (usually 10-20 minutes total).
-Typically, for two medium-sized families, it takes around 20 minutes to do family portraits.
 Check out the timeline planning section at the bottom of this page for more detailed info.

 LIGHTING: You might have your heart set on a certain location or backdrop for your photos.
 However, sometimes the light doesn’t want to cooperate with your intentions, bringing harsh shadows streaming across your faces, spotty light coming from trees, or blinding light coming in your eyes causing you to squint constantly.
 If the quality of light isn’t good, then your photos won’t be good, and I‘ll move you to a better spot.

-RAIN PLAN: Weather can be a fickle thing, especially in Michigan.
-I don’t mind shooting in the rain at all- unless it’s a torrential downpour. :) I recommend having a plan in case it rains- whether that be an alternative, indoor spot, umbrellas, or a covered area or tent.
-Being prepared for the worst will always help your nerves, too!
+RAIN PLAN: I don’t mind shooting in the rain at all- unless it’s a torrential downpour. :) Dark skies and wind can add amazing mood to photos!
+But if it’s seriously, miserably wet, I recommend having a backup plan- whether that be an alternative, indoor spot, umbrellas, or a covered area or tent.
+Like the Scouts say: Be Prepared.